Art of the AIDS Crisis: Music

 The AIDS Quilt Songbook initially was an 18-song collection that premiered in 1992 but now is an ongoing song-cycle by multiple composers, now with sub-collections centered in Chicago, Minnesota, Chapel Hill, Philadelphia and Tacoma.

 Widely regarded as the first symphony to deal with the subject, John Corigliano's Symphony No. 1 (written between 1988 and 1989 and first performed in 1990), was partly inspired by the NAMES Project AIDS Memorial Quilt and its three movements are dedicated to a pianist, a music executive, and a cellist respectively, all friends and colleagues in Corigliano’s life that he memorializes.

 The longest string quartet ever written in Australia, the AIDS Memoir Quartet is a 17-movement work by Lyle Chan, a member of ACT UP during the 1990s.
 The work is 90 minutes long when performed without narration, and 2 hours with.
 It contains portraits of famous activist friends now dead, and unusual effects like the use of police whistles to recall street demonstrations by ACT UP, the direct action protest group of which Lyle Chan was a core member.
 He and other activists ran a buyers club to smuggle AIDS treatments from the US that were unavailable in Australia.

 In 1985, Elton John, Gladys Knight, Stevie Wonder, and Dionne Warwick recorded a cover of the 1982 song "That's What Friends Are For" and released it as a charity single, with some portion of the proceeds going for AIDS research and prevention.
 In 1986, the song won a Grammy Award.

-Between 1986 and 1988, Diamanda Galas released her trilogy about AIDS called Masque of the Red Death.
+Between 1986 and 1988, Diamanda Galás released her trilogy about AIDS called Masque of the Red Death.